 ANSWER BY SENIOR 65 AGENT:

 Your question totally makes sense and you are not alone.
 Many experts and clients are speculating that F prices will increase faster than G after 2020 but no one knows for sure.
-We think it is very probable but will not be immediate due to the shear size of the Plan F’s risk pool.
+We think it is very likely but will not be immediate due to the shear size of the Plan F’s risk pool.

 One thing we can tell you for sure: switching from F to G in the future will usually require medical underwriting.
 Unless you live in the few states that have the Medigap birthday rule or similar, you can be turned down when you try to downgrade.